You are here: Home > Our Attorneys

 As an alumna of Duquesne University School of Law, Ms. Moyer serves as a mentor to prospective Law School candidates and students.
 Periodically, she serves as a representative of Duquesne University School of Law at Pennsylvania Bar events in Eastern Pennsylvania.

-Ms. Moyer resides in Montgomery County with her husband and two sons.
-She volunteers in her local township as a Pee Wee Soccer assistant coach.
-She competes in distance running events, and enjoys following the many successful UNC athletic programs.
+Ms. Moyer resides in Montgomery County with her husband and four sons.
+She volunteers in her local township as a coach for various youth sports programs.
+She competes in distance running events and enjoys following the many successful UNC athletic programs.

 Amy Kirkpatrick joined the firm in September, 2009.
 She focuses her practice on general liability defense.